vdb86/Cordless/README.md

 - **Themes** - restyle your controls with built-in presets or save your own.
 - **Macros** - record a sequence of key presses once and reuse it on any button.
 - **Backup & restore** - export your whole setup to a file and bring it back any time.
+- **Available in 50 languages** (see [Languages](#-languages)).
-- **No ads, no tracking, no internet access.**
+- **No ads, no tracking.**

 ## How it connects

 Cordless uses the native Android Bluetooth HID device role, so the other device sees a standard Bluetooth keyboard, mouse, and gamepad.
 To connect the first time, open your computer or TV's own **Add a Bluetooth device** screen and pick your phone.
 After that, Cordless reconnects automatically.
-Works with Windows and Android hosts.
+Pair several hosts and switch between them from the Devices screen.

 The keyboard, touchpad, media keys, and remote layouts work out of the box on every host that accepts them - nothing extra to install.